Gas and electricity products explained

-Fixed price energy
+Fixed price tariffs

 However, be aware that you could be at a disadvantage if energy prices fall.
 And if you decide to leave before the time period is up, you are likely to have to pay a penalty fee.

-This is when you receive both your gas and electricity from the same provider.
-Dual Fuel makes it easier to keep track of your outgoings and is often cheaper, with many providers offering a discount if you get both fuels from them.
+Dual Fuel tariffs make it easier to keep track of your outgoings and are usually competitively priced, with many providers offering a discount if you get both fuels from them.

 Generally there will be two options.
 The first is a guarantee that for every unit of electricity you use, an equal quantity of green energy will be produced by your provider.
 The second is an agreement that the extra you pay on your bill will be put towards renewable energy projects.